1983-01-12 On Sophies choice

 their small coats still buttoned up.

-and your wife, with her warmth at night
+And your wife, with her warmth at night

 and all those photograph albums shared

-the cups she’s dried with care
+and the cups she's dried with care

 and the small wrinkles that seem to run